chin00kz/Evently/README.md

-# Wedding Event Management System
+## Wedding Event Management System – Evently

 ## Overview
-The **Event Management System** is a web-based application designed to facilitate the booking, management, and administration of  events.
-This system allows users to book weddings, view details of their bookings, and make updates, while admins can manage all event data including creating, updating, and deleting events and services.
+**Evently** is a web-based wedding event management platform developed as a university group project.
+It enables users to book weddings, manage bookings, and view services, while administrators can manage all event-related data such as adding, editing, or removing events and service providers.

 ## Features
-- User registration and login
+- User registration and authentication
-- Event booking system
+- Wedding event booking system
-- Admin panel for managing events
+- Admin panel for full control over events and services
-- CRUD (Create, Read, Update, Delete) functionalities for events
+- CRUD operations for managing event data
-- View and manage service providers (e.g., catering, DJ, etc.)
+- Manage service providers (catering, DJ, decorations, etc.)
-- Dynamic forms for event updates
+- Dynamic form handling for event updates
-- Built using Java Servlets, JSP, and MySQL database
+- Built using Java Servlets, JSP, and MySQL

 ## Technology Stack
 - **Frontend**: HTML, CSS, JSP